 9. Rookies will be involved in a shooting on their very first day.
 Experienced cops will get shot no more than three days from their planned retirement date.

-11. Unless the show is about a federal agent, federal agents all wear expensive suits and are pompous, incompetent [expletive].
+11. If the show is about a federal agent, federal agents all wear expensive suits and are pompous, incompetent [expletive].